gabriel-aleixo/pizza-vision/README.md

 ## Description

 There are way too many products in the grocery store, but few categories are more cluttered than frozen pizza.
-They all look the same, with  italian-sounding names,  nice pictures of red ripe tomatoes, fresh basil, and melted cheese.
+They all look the same, with  Italian-sounding names,  nice pictures of red ripe tomatoes, fresh basil, and melted cheese.

-Despite their nice appearance, very few frozen pizzas are worth buying!
+Despite their nice appearance, very few frozen pizzas are worth their price!
 We know good frozen pizza from bad frozen pizza when we eat it, right?

 How can we remember and keep track of the ones we bought before and liked, versus the ones we should stay away from?